nevanscott/uxui.cat/content/projects/b2b-saas.md

 ## Brief

 You are part of a startup team on a mission: build a product to help professional teams get their work done more effectively.
-You are seeking to research, design, and launch a product for organizations to use internally, so they never can focus on what's important, rather than fighting with their tools.
+You are seeking to research, design, and launch a product for organizations to use internally, so they can better focus on what's important, rather than fighting with their tools.

 The plan is that your product will be built as a desktop web app.
 Your product will use a software-as-a-service (SaaS) revenue model, meaning, you will charge a monthly per-user subscription fee.
 (Exact pricing is TBD and considered out of scope, though you are welcome to include competitor pricing in your research.)